Skip to main content

 Panic Disorder

-Because of the unpredictability of this and the constant worry it is very common for depression or alcoholism to accompany this type of disorder.
+Because of the unpredictability of this and the constant worry, it is very common for depression or alcoholism to accompany this type of disorder.
 Panic Disorder often causes a phobia of the specific place your panic attack previously occurred and may cause you to avoid such a place again.

-Panic disorder often affects young adults between the age of 18 and 24 and can last from a few months through to many years depending on how the symptoms are treated.
+Panic disorder often affects young adults between the age of 18 and 24 and can last from a few months to many years depending on how the symptoms are treated.

 Symptoms of Panic Disorder: